yliow/work-study/README.txt

 ciss245                    ryan  robert  nasser      liow
 --------------             ----  ------  ------      ----

-a01                        work          done
+a01                                      done
-a02                        work          done
+a02                                      done
-a03                        work          done
+a03                                      done
-a04                        work          done
+a04                                      done
 a05                                      done
 a06                              work
 a07                              done